Smart Growth and Transportation

 The United States is in the midst of a demographic shift that will have major effects on the nation's housing market and development patterns.

-- A 2007 report from Reconnecting America, Why Transit-Oriented Development And Why Now, Exit shows that the fastest-growing demographic groups — older, single-person households, and non-white households — prefer homes within walking distance of transportation alternatives, shopping, restaurants, parks, and cultural amenities.
+- A 2007 report from Reconnecting America, Why Transit-Oriented Development And Why Now, showed that the fastest-growing demographic groups — older, single-person households, and non-white households — prefer homes within walking distance of transportation alternatives, shopping, restaurants, parks, and cultural amenities.

 - Market surveys and research have consistently shown that at least one-third of homebuyers prefer homes in smart growth neighborhoods, and this share is growing.
 (To learn more about market preferences, see the Smart Growth: The Business Opportunity for Developers and Production Builders page.)